sonmarcho/sonmarcho.github.io/5-passions.md

 #### Modifying the meaning
 Something fun about the Chinese grammar is the modifiers.
-The most common one is 的, written "de" in pinyin, the official romanization system for Mandarin Chinese.
+The most common one is 的, written <i>de</i> in pinyin, the official romanization system for Mandarin Chinese.
 Note that pinyin uses accents to denote tones, but I will omit them for
 simplicity: see the [dedicated section](#chinese-tones) below for more explanations. 的 allows adding information to a noun.
 For instance, in Chinese, "my friend" would be